MarcusTravis/React-Employee-Directory/README.md

 ## Description

-This is a web page where a user can view their entire employee directory at once so that they have quick access to their employee information.
+A web page where users can view their entire employee directory at once, so they have quick access to their employee information.

 ## Built With